-In order to escape from the abusive boy-friend, Gary Winston, Jean Gilkyson moves with her young daughter Griff Gilkyson without previous notice to the ranch of her father-in-law Einar Gilkyson in Wyoming.
-Jean and Einar are disaffected, since he blames her for the death of his beloved son in a car accident.
-Einar is taking care of his friend Mitch Bradley, who was attacked and seriously wounded by a bear, and he does not know that he has a grand-daughter.
-While Mitch heals his wounds and forgives the bear, Einar also changes his feelings regarding Jean, finally understanding that accidents happen and accepting her and loving his grand-daughter.
+To escape an abusive boyfriend, without announcing her plans in advance, Jean Gilkyson takes her young daughter Griff to the Wyoming ranch of her father-in-law, Einar.
+Jean and Einar are disaffected, as he blames her for the death of his son in a car accident.
+Einar is taking care of his friend Mitch, who was attacked by a bear, and Einar does not know that he has a granddaughter.
+While Mitch heals and forgives the bear, Einar also changes his feelings regarding Jean, finally understanding that accidents happen and accepting her and loving Griff.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 When Einar takes Mitch his morning pain shot and coffee, before leaving Einar puts a dark brown mug with a straight rim on the night stand but a little later it shows Mitch drinking from a tan cup with a fluted rim.
 See more »

 I heard you interfering little bastards rummage around my yard.
 I'll thank you for keeping the owls off of my cats.

 This is the third film from the director that I saw after Chocolat n Cider Ho...I would not call this one a great piece of storytelling but I speak entirely for myself when I say, the characters do not let you go, while you watch this movie.
 And that is something.
 Each character and player when he/she is on screen is telling you so many things at a time that you get completely engrossed in their story.